-All generators shall be installed in accordance with all locally adopted and enforced building codes and standards.
+All planting and stump removals (including removal & site restoration) will be in accordance with all locally adopted and enforced codes and standards.
 In the absence of locally adopted or enforced building codes and standards, the requirements of the current lowa State Building Code shall apply.